TangoEnSkai/tangoenskai.github.io/about.md

 * I propose to consider the question, `'Can machines think?'` -**Alan Turing**
 * Computer science is no more about computers than astronomy is about telescopes. -**Edsger Dijkstra**
 * Computer science inverts the normal.
 In normal science, you're given a world, and your job is to find out the rules.
 In computer science, you give the computer the rules, and it creates the world. - **Alan Kay**
-* Computer science inverts the normal.
-In normal science, you're given a world, and your job is to find out the rules.
-In computer science, you give the computer the rules, and it creates the world. -**Donald Knuth**
+* People who are more than casually interested in computers should have at least some idea of what the underlying hardware is like.
+Otherwise the programs they write will be pretty weird. -**Donald Knuth**

 ### Contact Me